G1xhub/rmbr-next/README.md

-# rmbr - remeber it
+# rmbr - remember it

 A modern note-taking and project management app built with Next.js.